Highfivery/zero-spam-for-wordpress/readme.txt

 To help you get started and learn just how to integrate with WordPress Zero Spam, visit the [plugin's documentation](https://www.benmarshall.me/wordpress-zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam).

-= Help test & become a contributor =
+= Help test & contribute to WordPress Zero Spam =

-Help test future releases and contribute on the [WordPress Zero Spam GitHub Repository](https://github.com/bmarshall511/wordpress-zero-spam).
+WordPress Zero Spam can only stay up-to-date and bug-free with the help of contributors and testers.
+You can help test upcoming releases and contribute by forking the project on [GitHub](https://github.com/bmarshall511/wordpress-zero-spam).

 = Plugin Support =